Jungjong Restoration

-In 1506, the 12th year of King Yeonsan, a group of officials – notably Pak Wŏnjong, Sŏng Hŭian, Yu Sunjŏng and Hong Kyŏngju plotted against the despotic ruler.
+In 1506, the 12th year of Yeonsangun, a group of officials – notably Pak Wŏnjong, Sŏng Hŭian, Yu Sunjŏng and Hong Kyŏngju plotted against the despotic ruler.
 They launched a coup on September 2, 1506, deposing the king and replacing him with his half-brother, Grand Prince Jinseong.
 The king was demoted to prince, and exiled to Ganghwa Island, where he died a few weeks later.
-Consort Jang Nok-su, who was regarded as a 'femme fatale' who had encouraged Yeonsangun's misrule, was beheaded.
+Consort Jang Nok-su, who was regarded as a femme fatale who had encouraged Yeonsangun's misrule, was beheaded.
 Yeonsangun's young sons were also killed.